acheronfail/nxkit/README.md

 xattr -d com.apple.quarantine /path/to/NXKit.app
 ```
 This command removes the quarantine attribute from the app, allowing it to run without being blocked by macOS's Gatekeeper.

+## Future ideas

+- support for compressing/decompressing .nsz files and the like